brisbanemakerspace/bms-wiki/tools/ryobi.md

 # Specifications
 **Induction Class:** Yellow Tool (Induction Required) **Voltage:** 18v

+# Induction Process
+This induction has one part:

+1. Complete the online component by visiting this link: https://comingsoon.example.com

 # How to use
 Grab a battery from the Ryobi charging station.
 Check that it has enough charge (aim for > 50%) and then insert it into the bottom of your tool until you hear a click.